Transparency sits at the heart of our values, with salary transparency playing a crucial role in Seer’s compensation strategy.

 According to employee feedback from our annual engagement surveys, the team consistently reported that they felt confused and dissatisfied about their compensation.
 It was critical for us to bring transparency to compensation decisions at Seer, and now we’re excited to share it publicly.

-Here’s how it started: in anonymous employee engagement surveys, one mark we consistently scored low in was compensation.
+In anonymous employee engagement surveys, one mark we consistently scored low in was compensation.
 As a Leadership Team, we decided to prioritize scaling the way that we manage and communicate to our team about compensation because of that feedback.
-When poring over comments and suggestions, it was clear that
+When poring over comments/suggestions, it was clear that:

 Additionally, they didn’t understand when they were made or at what cadence they were made, and maybe even more importantly, they didn’t understand how they could impact their compensation.
 In general, we did not have a clear, articulate way to speak about our beliefs as it relates to how we pay our team.
 So, we set out to do just that: very, very transparently.